 The International Writing Program (IWP) is a unique conduit for the world’s literatures, connecting well-established writers from around the globe, bringing international literature into classrooms, introducing American writers to other cultures through reading tours, and serving as a clearinghouse for literary news and a wealth of archival and pedagogical materials.
-Since 1967, over fourteen hundred writers from more than 150 countries have been in residence at the University of Iowa.
+Since 1967, over 1,600 writers from more than 150 countries have been in residence at the University of Iowa.

 The Residency provides writers with time, in a setting congenial to their efforts, for the production of literary work.
 It also introduces them to the social and cultural fabrics of the United States, enables them to take part in American university life, and creates opportunities for them to contribute to literature courses both at the University of Iowa and across the country.